JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.47.2 (2022-05-01)
+* Fix crash and/or multiplayer desync after a new industry is built within the catchment of an existing station.
+* Fix multiplayer desync after a raise land action removed a water object next to a dock.
+* Fix wrong water infrastructure total and multiplayer desync after building canal/river over a canal tile with an object on it.
+* Fix adding a new scheduled dispatch schedule not updating the window in multiplayer.
+* Make the company infrastructure window scrollable.
+* Snow:
+  * Fix arctic tree range around snow line setting not handling seasonally variable snow lines.
+  * Add a setting to adjust seasonally variable snow line width for arctic tree placement.
+  * Fix flat road tiles with foundations on the snow line not being drawn with snow.
+* Station names:
+  * Increase the distance a station can be from the town centre and still be assigned have the same name as the town (no suffix/prefix), for large towns.
+  * Allow extra station name GRFs to use extra names even when there are default names available.
+* Bump trunk base from commit 8537fa72063a7376065fd996fa249cc7dbfdb2f3 to commit e79724ea22b2c4428ab402a808b7ab777fec2985.

 ### v0.47.1 (2022-04-02)
 * Fix crash when a road vehicle leaves a bus/truck stop when it is has no orders.
 * Fix road vehicles incorrectly being allowed to be ordered to incompatible depots.